Aref-Akminasi/aws-developer-associate/ElasticBeanstalk.md

 - You have the ability to clone an environment and it's configuration
 - Elastic Beanstalk uses CloudFromation under the hood

+## Elastic Beanstalk - Deployment Process

+1. Describe dependencies (requirements.txt / package.json)
+2. Package code as zip
+3. Upload zip file (console or CLI)
+4. Elastic Beanstalk will deploy the zip on each EC2 instance, resolve dependencies and start the application

 ## Elastic Beanstalk - Components

 - Application: collection of Elastic Beanstalk components (environments, versions, configurations)